hashgraph/hedera-json-rpc-relay/docs/design/eth-subscribe.md

 3. Add a TTL to subscriptions, i. e. automatically terminate a subscription after a configurable time period.
 4. Make it possible to disable all of those limits if needed.

+## Metric Capturing

+Capture metrics for the following:

+1. Log every call to `eth_subscribe` and `eth_unsubscribe`, as a total amount and broken down by IP.
+2. The duration of active subscriptions.
+3. The total amount of requests to the mirror node per subscription.
+4. The amount of requests to the mirror node per subscription that have returned non-null data.

 ## Tests

 The following test cases should be covered but additional tests would be welcome.